puppetlabs-toy-chest/puppetlabs-cloud_provisioner/README.markdown

 Picking an AMI image can be daunting.
 There are a lot of them out there.

-During development of Cloud Pack, I often used the following CentOS image which is compatible with [free tier] amazon instances:
+During development of Cloud Provisioner, I often used the following CentOS image which is compatible with [AWS Free Usage Tier][free tier] amazon instances:

  * ami-2342a94a (US-East region) CentOS 5 (Login: root)
  * ami-25df8e60 (US-West region) CentOS 5 (Login: root)

+A Ubuntu based AMI in the East region also works well with the [AWS Free Usage Tier][free tier] Amazon instances:

+ * ami-06ad526f (US-East region) Ubuntu (Login: ubuntu)

 Launching EC2 Instances
 =======================